JerrycvWork/Radiology_Report_Generation_AKA_MLC_LLM/README.md

 First of all, please check the "class hp" in file "Multi_Label_Classification_Session/language_model_classification_train_test_asyloss.py".
 It includes the parameters of training and test.
 Please put the image folder of each datasets (IU X-Ray and MIMIC-CXR) into the parameters correctly.

-And then, I only have the time for the core functions (Training/Testing/Validation) writing.
+Only the core functions (Training/Testing/Validation) writing.
 For other functions (Validation performance visualization/Keyword statistics visualization/Talos Optimization/etc), I still need the time for writing.

 ### Using Keyword List to generate radiology report by Text-to-text Large Language Model